 The contract is for an initial 2-year term, with the option to extend to 5 years and includes road markings and stud maintenance on both surface dressing and new surfacing.
 This new contract also secures the jobs of 8 well trained WJ employees living in Leicestershire, including 2 apprentices.

 The WJ-Leicestershire CC partnership will see the integration of WJ’s bespoke software system with the counties CONFIRM asset management system.
-One aspect of the integration is live tracking and reporting, so Leicestershire Country Council can see when WJ operatives arrive to a job, whether it be road marking or stud installation/removal, how the progress of the job is going, and when the operatives have left site without relying on a single phone call, email or other form of person-to-person communication.
+One aspect of the integration is live tracking and reporting, so Leicestershire Country Council can see when WJ operatives arrive at a job, whether it be road marking or stud installation/removal, how the progress of the job is going, and when the operatives have left the site without relying on a single phone call, email or other forms of person-to-person communication.